 I didn’t want him to know I had nowhere to go.

 This wasn’t Vienna, though, nor was it as well-behaved as an airport.
-Within a few minutes, three drunken, relatively-young, well-dressed men came out of the casino yelling at each other.
+Within a few minutes, three young, loud, well-dressed men came out of the casino yelling at each other.
 They were blaming each other for losing all their money.
 One of them saw me lying on the bench and came to take closer look.
 He stank of alcohol.

 “What are you doing here?” he asked.
 “Do you know what time it is?
 Did you lose all your money too?”